skandertajine/rabbitmq-cluster/README.md

 ## Benchmarks

 Theese benchmarks can help you to choose the correction configuration depending on your needs.
-Real time performances may differ depending on your situation (message size , nombre of consumers/producers..).
+Real time performances may differ depending on your situation (message size, nombre of consumers/producers..).
-In our case , in order to get ceiling results , tests have been made using one producer communicating with one consumer.
+In our case, in order to get ceiling results, tests have been made using one producer communicating with one consumer.
 ![alt text](https://github.com/skandertajine/rabbitmq-cluster/blob/master/images/benchmark.png)

 ## Deployment.